The primary focus of the guide is providing databases for finding articles. Some of the sources provide information for finding books.

 - Academic Search Complete.
 UALR Community.

 A comprehensive multidisciplinary database that provides full-text periodicals and scholarly journals, including 4,400 peer-reviewed journals.
 It provides indexing and abstracts for over 9,300 journals and a total of 10,900 publications, including monographs, reports, and conference proceedings.
 Updated daily.

 - Marcus P. Zillman's Academic and Scholar Search Engines and Sources -- An Annotated Link Compilation

 An annotated guide to academic search engines which purports to, in their words, offer "the latest and most significant academic and scholar search engines and sources."

-- Criminal Justice Collection.
+- Criminal Justice Abstracts with Full Text.
 UALR Community.

 Provides full text news articles, magazine articles and at least 150 academic journals.

 Our library's list of databases includes authoritative nonlegal databases from Academic Search Complete, Annals of American History, EbscoHost, Encyclopedia Britannica Online, Gale, and the Gale Virtual Reference Library.
 Most are available onsite for attorneys and the public.